On Complex Lie Algebroids with Constant Real Rank: Complex Lie algebroids

 \section{Complex Lie algebroids}

-\begin{definition} A {\em complex Lie algebroid (CLA)} over a manifold $M$ is a complex anchored vector bundle $(A, \rho)$ over $M$ together with a Lie bracket on $\Gamma(A)$ satisfying the Jacobi identity
+\begin{Definition} A {\em complex Lie algebroid $($CLA$)$} over a manifold $M$ is a complex anchored vector bundle $(A, \rho)$ over $M$ together with a Lie bracket on $\Gamma(A)$ satisfying the Jacobi identity

-and with a $\C$-bundle map $\rho: A\to T_{\C}M$, that we call the anchor map, preserving brackets and satisfying the Leibniz identity
+and with a $\C$-bundle map $\rho\colon A\to T_{\C}M$, that we call the anchor map, preserving brackets and satisfying the Leibniz identity

 for all $\alpha,\beta\in \Gamma(A)$ and for any function $f\in C^{\infty}(M,\C)$.
-A {\em complex skew-algebroid} is when the Jacobi identity is not necessarily satisfied, and an {\em almost complex Lie algebroid (almost CLA)} is a complex skew-algebroid where the anchor preserves the brackets. \end{definition} Morphisms between CLAs are defined in the exactly same way as RLAs and so the automorphism. \begin{examples} \normalfont Some examples of CLA are the following: \begin{enumerate} \item An {\em involutive structure} $E$ is an involutive vector subbundle of $T_{\C} M$, see \cite{treves2014hypo}.
-The triple $(E, [\cdot,\cdot], \rho)$, where $[\cdot,\cdot]$ is the bracket of $T_{\C}M$ and $\rho$ is the inclusion map of $E$ in $T_{\C}M$, defines a CLA.
-In particular complex structures, transverse holomorphic structures and CR structures define CLAs.
+A {\em complex skew-algebroid} is when the Jacobi identity is not necessarily satisfied, and an {\em almost complex Lie algebroid $($almost CLA$)$} is a complex skew-algebroid where the anchor preserves the brackets. \end{Definition}

+\begin{Remark} Observe that CLAs are defined on the category of smooth real manifolds and not on the category of holomorphic manifolds. \end{Remark} Morphisms between CLAs are defined in the exact same way as RLAs, and so are their automorphisms. \begin{Examples} \normalfont Some examples of CLAs are the following:\samepage \begin{enumerate}\itemsep=0pt \item An {\em involutive structure} $E$ is an involutive vector subbundle of $T_{\C} M$, see \cite{treves2014hypo}.
+The triple $(E, [\cdot,\cdot], \rho)$, where $[\cdot,\cdot]$ is the complexification of the Lie bracket of vector fields and $\rho$ is the inclusion map of $E$ in $T_{\C}M$, defines a CLA.
+In particular: complex structures, transverse holomorphic structures and CR structures define CLAs.